partylikeits1983/sort-large-csv/README.md

 ## Sort Large CSV file on machine with limited resources

-This repository is an example of how to use postgreSQL for external sort of a large CSV file Using docker in order to containerize the code to simulate a machine with limited resources.
+This repository is an example of how to use postgreSQL for external sort of a large CSV file.
+Using docker in order to containerize the code to simulate a machine with limited resources.